awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 The keyring will use this client supplier to determine the KMS client to use when making KMS calls.

-The purpose of the client supplier is to control how the keyring communicates with AWS KMS.
+The purpose of the client supplier is to control how the KMS keyring communicates with AWS KMS.

 ### Key IDs